Sleep Apnea: Top 10 Natural Solutions & Causes

 Antioxidants are found in many fruits and vegetables and are also available as dietary supplements.
 Other than vitamins C and E, antioxidants include beta-carotene, lutein, lycopene, selenium, zinc, and vitamin A. look for colorful fruits and vegetables such as berries, avocado, citrus fruits, spinach, sweet potatoes, kale, and red peppers to name a few.

-Supplementing with a high-quality multivitamin/multimineral formula such as High Energy Support can also be helpful.
-High Energy Support contains many antioxidants along with other essential vitamins and minerals.
+Supplementing with a high-quality multivitamin/multimineral formula that contains many antioxidants along with other essential vitamins and minerals can be very helpful.
 It is also wise to get specific micronutrient testing done in order to see if there are any areas where you are deficient.

 Lose Excess Weight